Current Lab Members

 Carrie O’Neil, MA, MPH, Clinical Research Specialist

-Francesca (Frankie) Yerbic, BS, MLS, ASCP, Clinical Lab Technologist
+Francesca (Frankie) Yerbic, BS, MLS, MHA, ASCP, Sr. Clinical Lab Technologist

 Frankie graduated from Missouri State University with a B.S. in Medical Laboratory Science.
-She is currently working on getting her M.A. at Webster University.
-She is excited to join the Kwon Lab at Washington University.
+She recently earned a masters degree in Healthcare Administration from Webster University.
 In her free time, she enjoys traveling, hiking, watching musicals, and spending time with family.

 Kate Peacock, MPH, Sr. Statistical Data Analyst